Skip to content

 During the pro-Palestinian encampments in May, for example, FJP members served as mediators in contentious and dangerous situations and advocated for students facing disciplinary measures for protesting.

-Davis spoke about one particular incident in which a student sprayed washable chalk spray paint on the sidewalk.
-She described how the University administration reportedly attempted to charge the individual with a felony despite them repeatedly insisting — and providing evidence of how — the paint was not spray paint.
-After negotiations with FJP, the charge was reduced to a misdemeanor.
+Davis spoke about one particular incident in which a student sprayed washable spray chalk on the sidewalk.
+She described how the University administration reportedly attempted to charge the individual with a felony despite them repeatedly insisting — and providing evidence of how — the can was not spray paint.
+After negotiations with legal counsel, the charge was reduced to a misdemeanor.

 Largely, faculty members tend to not face the same repercussions that student members do while protesting, Davis said.
 Even at the event on Tuesday, police were noticeably present and monitoring the area, but did not shut it down.